AgarwalVedika/CausalVQA/Readme.md

 ## Analysis

+We use 3 models: SNMN, SAAA and CNN+LSTM.
+We train the models as decribed by the authors.
-We store the answer id, image id, question id and the softmax vector for our analysis.  <PROVIDE EXACTLY HOW YOU STORED- SAMPLE FILE?>
+Make sure to save the answer id, image id, question id and the softmax vector (this helps for visualization) for analysis.
+Keys used in analysis code to refer these are: 'ans_id', 'img_id', 'ques_id' and 'ss_vc'.

 For analysis purpose- we select only those IQAs in original VQA v2 with uniform answer.
 The entire validation set is split into 90:10 where the former is used for testing, latter for validation.